No Option But To Prepare To Counter Indian Aggression: AJK President - UrduPoint

 No Option But To Prepare To Counter Indian Aggression: AJK President

-The AJK President Sardar Masood Khan has said that after threats by Indian Prime Minister Narendra Modi, Defense Minister Rajnath Singh and growing Indian aggression at the Line of Control, the people of Pakistan and the liberated territory have no option but to prepare for war for their defense and the rights of the people of occupied territory

-BIRMINGHAM (UrduPoint / Pakistan Point News - 21st Oct, 2019) The AJK President Sardar Masood Khan has said that after threats by Indian Prime Minister Narendra Modi, Defense Minister Rajnath Singh and growing Indian aggression at the Line of Control, the people of Pakistan and the liberated territory have no option but to prepare for war for their defense and the rights of the people of occupied territory.
+Azad Jammu & Kashmir President Sardar Masood Khan has said that after frequent threats by Indian Prime Minister Narendra Modi, Defense Minister Rajnath Singh and growing Indian aggression at the Line of Control, the people of Pakistan and the liberated territory have no option but to prepare for war for their defense

 "We have always talked of peace, but if the Indian rulers have chosen war, we are prepared to fight war for the existence and survival of our motherland," he added.

-Addressing Kashmir conference organized by prominent spiritual figure Pir Noorul Arifeen here, he said that the Indian action of August 5 was designed to turn occupied Kashmir into its own colony and to make the Kashmiri people aliens in their own homeland.
+He was addressing Kashmir conference organized by prominent spiritual figure, Pir Noor ul Arifeen in Birmingham.

+He said that the Indian action of August 5 was designed to turn occupied Kashmir into its own colony and to make the Kashmiri people aliens in their own homeland, AJK Presidential Secretariat said in an official statement issued on Monday.

 The AJK president said that if India played the foul of attack on Pakistan or Azad Kashmir, it would have to pay a very high price for it.

-He added that today India's Hitler Narendra Modi is doing the same to Kashmiri people which Hitler had done to Jews.
+He added that today India's Hitler Narendra Modi was doing the same to Kashmiri people which Hitler had done to Jews.

 Sardar Masood Khan stressed the Pakistani and the Kashmiri community living in the UK, MPs and the civil society to start travel and economic boycott campaigns against India for its involvement in the worst human rights violations.